ArnabDey/MLProjectWebsite/README.md

 </p>

 # DATASET AND APPROACH
-We used Kaggle's 'Victoria Real Estate' dataset, and the following figures show the first 5 house entries with all the columns they have (1):
+We used Kaggle's 'Victoria Real Estate' dataset, and the original dataset has 105,120 samples with the following 15 columns (1):
 -Latitude
 -Longitude
 -Suburb